AH-Tran/STELLA_LogUI/README.md

-# Integration of Logging Frameworks into the STELLA Infrastructure
+# Integration of a Logging Component into the STELLA Infrastructure
 ```
 A Flask Search App integrated with STELLA APP and logged by LogUI and BigBrother
 ```